-For various reasons, sometimes, it is not allowed to take photos and videos near some mosques, on the territory of ancient temples and in excavation zones.
+For various reasons, sometimes, it is not allowed to take photos and videos near some mosques, on the territory of ancient temples, and in excavation zones.
 You can always find out about the ban by carefully looking around – a sign with information on photos should be nearby.
 Respect that and don’t take pictures on the sly if there is a warning not to photograph.

 Also, photos and videos are not allowed anywhere near military bases.
 You can get a fine and deportation for this mistake.

 During our time in Turkey, we learned that this country is almost like the United States in terms of tips.
 People who work in service don’t make enough and depend on tips a lot.

 Again, you don’t have to leave anything on top of your bill.
 So don’t feel pressured and don’t overthink it but it is a nice gesture.

 We personally tip only in those cases when we are happy with the service.

-21. Tip For Tourists on a Budget: You Can Explore Istanbul For Free
+Tip For Tourists on a Budget – You Can Explore Istanbul For Free

 If you have a limited budget, keep in mind that you can get acquainted with Istanbul for free.
 This city has many attractions that you can visit without paying a dime.